 Subscribing to receive food boxes regularly from a local farm is another great way to support community agriculture without having to go out and procure it ourselves.
 Simply do an online search for “CSA near me” to find your local options.

 Is cooking just not your jam and you don’t see that changing any time soon?
 Support local catering companies, restaurants, AND your health by ordering meals to go that are focused on fresh, whole foods!

 Hopefully these ideas and tips have been helpful in gaining the big picture perspective about building and maintaining wellness in these challenging times.
 We have numerous health promoting tools at our fingertips if we chose to be proactive & implement them!

 In addition to these foundational tools there’s a lot of opportunity for customization when it comes to optimizing our health.
 Since each of us is biochemically unique and comes to the table with different health histories, dietary habits, stress handling methods, current states of health, pharmaceutical medications, and self-care regimens there is no way to generalize which foods or holistic tools would be best for ALL of us.

-If you are interested in feeling even more empowered in your healthcare and creating a personal wellness strategy to bolster your defenses, you can schedule a brief, budget-friendly coaching session with me via phone or online consultation from anywhere in the world by contacting us.
-Also follow our China Rose Wellness Facebook and Instagram pages for additional holistic health tips, strategies, meal ideas, and ongoing support ♥
+If you are interested in feeling even more empowered in your healthcare and creating a personal wellness strategy to bolster your defenses, you can schedule a discovery session with me via phone or Zoom from anywhere in the world by contacting us.
+Also follow our China Rose Wellness Instagram and Facebook pages for additional holistic health tips, strategies, meal ideas, and ongoing support ♥

 “Food and medicine are not two different things: they are the front and back of the same body.”